Go for a walk. Work out in a weight room. Swim. Play football, basketball or disc golf. All at Phillips Park in Carrick, Pittsburgh, PA.

 People can stream their park activities on free WiFi.
 It is made available by Comcast.
 People who aren’t Comcast customers are limited to two one-hour sessions a month.

 Citiparks is the everyday name for the Pittsburgh Department of Parks and Recreation.
-Across the city, Citicamps runs recreation centers, outdoor pools, football, basketball and tennis courts, and food and other programs for children.
+Across the city during the summer, Citicamps runs recreation centers, outdoor pools, football, basketball and tennis courts, and food and other programs for children.

 Trolley parks offered Americans recreation areas at the end of a trolley, or streetcar, line for picnics.
 Dances and concerts were offered at pavilions.
 Merry go rounds, swimming pools and Ferris wheels were common at trolley parks.
 Fireworks brought out even more people.
 Trolley parks were built by trolley line companies so people would pay to ride the trolley on weekends.
 A hundred years ago there were up to 2,000 trolley parks across America.